NOAA-GSL/SENA-shallow-water/CONTRIBUTING.md

 ## How to Contribute

-Contributions to shallow-water-demo will be accepted via [pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request), either from branches in this repository, or from a fork of this repository.
+Contributions to SENA-shallow-water will be accepted via [pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request), either from branches in this repository, or from a fork of this repository.
 Pull requests will be reviewed and evaluated based on the technical merit of the proposed changes as well as conformance to the branch managment and style guidelines